English, PDF, 935kb

-The Co-operative Research Programme (CRP)'s Call for Applications for conference sponsorship and research fellowships for 2015 will open in March 2014.
+The Co-operative Research Programme (CRP)'s Call for Applications for conference sponsorship and research fellowships for funding in 2018 is CLOSED.
 The CRP supports work on sustainable use of natural resources in agriculture, forests, fisheries and food production.

 English, PDF, 280kb

 English, PDF, 420kb